Naren-05/BookWorm-Library-Management-System/README.md

 # BookWorm Library Management System

 BookWorm is a comprehensive library management system built using native Hibernate and Java (with JavaFX and CSS).
-It provides an intuitive interface and powerful features for both admins and users to manage books, users, and branches efficiently.
+It provides an intuitive interface and powerful features for both admin and users to manage books, users, and branches efficiently.

 ## Features